ConsciousCode/llm-experiments/Readme.md

 2. It has some notion of distance between keys (which can be approximate)
 3. It supports inserting a relatively large number of keys per time step, `(batch * heads * layers)`

 I based the formal model on the Neural Turing Machine, which has "read" and "write"/"erase" heads.
 Unlike NTMs, an external memory is not differentiable, but Straight-Through Estimate (STE) can be used to approximate the gradient with `dQuery = dKeyReturned`, `dKeyInserted = dKeyReturned`, and `dValueInserted = dValueReturned`, based on the observation that `KeyReturned ≈ Query + noise`.
-I haven't found a way to incorporate the erase operation as it's completely non-differentiable since it has no return and there's no clear objective which could approximate it.
+I haven't found a way to incorporate an erase operation as it's completely non-differentiable since it has no return and there's no clear objective which could approximate it.
 Thus database size has to use external methods to prune, either through LRFU eviction or recombination of keys and values when they appear in a top-k query (something most vector databases wouldn't readily support).

-The current iteration of the idea has these steps:
+The current iteration of the idea has two layer types with different strenghts.
+Featural memory uses top-k embeddings with the queries to produce the output, while associative memory does the full query-key-value projection, queries top-k to the keys, inserts keys and values if the top-k distances are far enough, and then computes the attention with the returned keys and values.
+The featural memory is more efficient and has a smaller memory footprint, but the associative memory is more expressive and can be used to implement the featural memory.
+In particular, I expect featural memory to be more useful to lower-level syntactic features of the early transformer layers, while associative memory will be more useful to higher-level semantic features of the later transformer layers.

+Featural memory steps:
+1. Compute query projection
+2. Retrieve top-k query embeddings
+3. Weighted sum the top-k values using distance
+4. Output projection

+Associative memory steps:
-1. Compute attention weights as normal
+1. Compute query, key, and value projections
-2. Select the largest attention weights and their corresponding queries, keys, and values
-  * Currently using `max()`, one for each head to dramatically reduce the numbers
-3. Perform the query-and-update operation with the external memory
+2. Retrieve top-k keys
+3. If the top-k distances are large enough, insert the corresponding keys and their values
-4. Compute memory attention as softmax(Q K'^T)V', with Q being the queries and K' and V' being the keys and values returned from the memory
+4. Compute attention with the returned keys and values and the originaly queries
-5. Add the self and memory attentions together
-  * This is equivalent to concatenating the keys and values and computing attention, but we already computed the normal attention
+5. Output projection

-It's worth noting that hobbyists have already started playing with this idea using Pinecone, mostly by creating embeddings for document fragments and questions, querying kNN, and dumping the document fragments into the LLM's context window.
+It's worth noting that hobbyists have already started playing with related ideas using Pinecone, mostly by creating embeddings for document fragments and questions, querying kNN, and dumping the document fragments into the LLM's context window.
 This is a good start, but it limits the model's ability to incorporate the information as well as the size of its context window, since it means a large portion is taken up by the documents (and those tokens are also expensive).

 * [Transformer Feed-Forward Layers Are Key-Value Memories](https://arxiv.org/abs/2012.14913)
 * [Augmenting Self-attention with Persistent Memory](https://arxiv.org/pdf/1907.01470.pdf)